DMW2151/building-on-dok8s/app_deployment_notes.md

 As with most files throughout this project, I made some slight modifications to what the guide provided.
 In this case, however, I ended up returning to this chart and upgrading it several times due to mistakes I made.

-- My first mistake was uncommenting the `sysctl` commands in the reference yaml file, these (theoretically) can improve Nginx performance, but at the scale I'm operating at, they're not worth the additional complexity.
+- My first mistake was un-commenting the `sysctl` commands in the reference yaml file, these (theoretically) can improve Nginx performance, but at the scale I'm operating at, they're not worth the additional complexity to allow.

 - Later, I found that I was unable to access a backend service that I configured because of a stray annotation in [nginx-values-v4.0.6.yaml](./manifests/ingress/nginx-values-v4.0.6.yaml).
 It seems this [issue](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/issues/91) speaks to the trouble I was having, but I still don't quite understand the explanation given [here](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/blob/main/03-setup-ingress-controller/nginx.md#step-6---enabling-proxy-protocol) with respect to a L4 LB?
 Why does that matter.
 Doesn't DO create an L7 LB?

+The details of configuring ingress will be handled later in this section, for now, it appears I've been able to create a load balancer which takes traffic from the internet and directs it into my cluster.

 ## Moving A Site to DOK8S and Deploying a Sample Application

-I've held `maphub.dev` for about a year for a few toy projects, this is the only domain I own that I can fiddle with, so I [moved the nameservers](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) over to Digital Ocean and proceeded to create records associating our recently created load balancer with `echo.maphub.dev` as suggested in the Developer Guide.
+Now that (I think) I have ingress working, let's deploy an application. `maphub.dev` is a domain I use for my toy projects; I [moved the nameservers](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) over to Digital Ocean and proceeded to create records associating our recently created load balancer with `echo.maphub.dev` as suggested in the Developer Guide.

 ```bash
 # Reference: doctl version 1.64.0-release